c0d3h4x0r/RetroPie-Setup/README.md

 * Rewritten Bluetooth configurator for more reliable device scanning, pairing, connecting, and display.
 It uses `bluetoothctl` under the hood to do all scanning, pairing, connecting, trusting, etc.  It has been self-tested against a variety of Bluetooth devices, including PS3 sixaxis/DualShock controllers, and verified to work better with all of them.

 * Better gamepad button mappings for the joy2key script used to drive the RetroPie-Setup and runcommand textual menus with a gamepad.
 The changes in this fork make the gamepad button mappings match those used in EmulationStation, including using the L/R shoulder buttons for PageUp/PageDown.
-NOTE: You'll need to run `retropie_setup.sh` and use its package manager to re-install the 'runcommand' package from "prebuilt binaries" to get the runcommand dialog to pick up the fix.
+  * **NOTE**: You'll need to run `retropie_setup.sh` and use its package manager to re-install the 'runcommand' package from "prebuilt binaries" to get the runcommand dialog to pick up the fix.

 * Added ability to `splashscreen` module to configure the playback volume of a video splashscreen.
-NOTE: You'll need to run `retropie_setup.sh` and use its package manager to re-install the `splashscreen` package from "prebuilt binaries" to get the splashscreen to pick up this new setting.
+  * **NOTE**: You'll need to run `retropie_setup.sh` and use its package manager to re-install the `splashscreen` package from "prebuilt binaries" to get the splashscreen to pick up this new setting.

 How to install
 --------------